 The biggest part of the so called “identity problem” is hidden in plain sight.
-The most significant issue with the current state-of-the-art by far is the enormous macro-economic costs forced onto the collective in terms of usage, integration and maintenence of a fragmented collection of identity systems.
+The most significant issue with the current state-of-the-art by far is the enormous macro-economic costs forced onto the collective in terms of usage, integration, and maintenance of a fragmented collection of identity systems.
 Other portions of the identity problem are mostly due to limitations of existing technology around security, privacy and centralization, that need to be mitigated by a future solution.
 There are also problems that come from the new set of decentralized identity technologies, namely with recoverability and usability.

-Friction and non-interoperability across identity providers harms everyone including consumers, and creates enormous macro-economic costs.
+Friction and non-interoperability across identity providers harms everyone including consumers and creates enormous macro-economic costs.

-For consumers, the proliferation of identity systems, depending on user name and passwords, across service providers covering the many aspects of our digital lives, has made managing our credentials more and more difficult.
+For consumers, the proliferation of identity systems, depending on username and passwords, across service providers covering the many aspects of our digital lives, has made managing our credentials more and more difficult.

 For technology developers, the inability to rely on a neutral identity platform, means they have one of two paths:

 - Create their own custom identity solution and pass the operational and usability costs to their customers.

 - Choose to go with a big tech identity platform and make life a bit easier for their customers, but have to always worry about strategic dependency on big tech.

 Needless to say, neither of these paths are ideal.
 There should be a third better way.